Visit Thurman to Relax and Unwind

 Hiking and Climbing

 Feeling brave?
-A local guide can help you scale the rocky face of Crane Mountain, or you can access the trailhead from Thurman to hike to the summit.
+A local guide can help you scale the rocky face of Crane Mountain, or you can fine tamer recreation when you access the trailhead from Thurman to hike to the summit, an elevation of 3452 feet – a challenging and strenuous climb, but okay for families.
 On a clear day see Vermont’s Green Mountains to the east.
 With over 27,000 of acres of state-owned Adirondack Park land in our town here’s plenty to explore while hiking, birding and woodland wildflowers.
+Wear sensible shoes,take insect repellent and a cell phone for emergencies might work, as well.